What is Advil and How Much Ibuprofen is Too Much?

 - Vitamin K

-While you always want to speak with your doctor before adding any new supplement or medication to your regimen, it’s particularly important with fat-soluble vitamins since they pose a greater risk for overdose.
-Read the labels of every vitamin you plan to take to make sure you’re taking the right dosage.
+While you always want to speak with your doctor before adding any new supplement or medicine to your regimen, it’s particularly important with fat-soluble vitamins since they pose a greater risk for overdose.
+Read the labels of every vitamin you plan to take to make sure you’re taking the right amount.
 Or, better yet, use the Hero app to store all of your vitamin information, and load them in the Hero smart dispenser to get your vitamins sorted and dispensed just how you need them!

 Nutritional supplements are an over $122 billion dollar industry in the U.S. alone.
 From probiotics to zinc, there are a whole host of supplements we’re all taking regularly.
 For brevity’s sake, here are two examples: